William-V-CCC/TaskManager/README.md

 MacOS
-Click the clone button chose SSH copy it and open your devices terminal.
+Click the code button choose SSH copy it and open your devices terminal.

 cd into whatever folder you want this within example being cd TestFolder1